ilkilab/agorakube/docs/instructions.md

  # Prerequisites

-This section explains what are the prerequisites to install ILKE in your environment.
+This section explains what are the prerequisites to install AGORAKUBE in your environment.

 ## OS